Singing Down the Lane

 Singing Down the Lane is an album recorded by country music singer Jim Reeves.
 Released in June 1956, it was his first album for RCA Victor.
+Eight of the tracks were also issued as a double 7" 45 rpm EP set.

 History

 In November 1957, Billboard magazine reported on its annual poll of country music disc jockeys.
 Singing Down the Lane ranked No. 10 among the "Favorite C&W Albums" of the preceding year.